Last Updated: September 29, 2024

 United States of America

-💰 Compare Lloyd Blankfein's Net Worth
+1. What Is Lloyd Blankfein's Net Worth And Salary?

-What is Lloyd Blankfein's Net Worth and Salary?
+What Is Lloyd Blankfein's Net Worth and Salary?

 Lloyd Blankfein is an American finance executive who has a net worth of $1 billion.
 Lloyd Blankfein earned his fortune thanks to a long career at Goldman Sachs.
 He is currently the senior chairman of Goldman Sachs, a position he has held since 2019.
 Prior to this, he was acting as chairman and chief executive officer from 2006 to 2018.
 Lloyd has been with Goldman Sachs for many years, and he first gained prominence in the corporate hierarchy after becoming the chief operating officer (COO) in 2004.

 After graduating from Harvard University, Blankfein went into private law practice for a short time.
 Before long, he started working in the precious metals industry as a salesman.
 The small firm he worked for was eventually acquired by Goldman in the early 80s, which began Lloyd's connection with the company.
-During the 90s, Blankfein led Goldman's currency and commodities division.
+During the '90s, Blankfein led Goldman's currency and commodities division.
 This helped him cement his position as a leading force within Goldman Sachs.

 Lloyd's reign was not an easy one, as the financial crisis of 2008 almost immediately after he became CEO.
 His methods for handling this challenge made him a divisive figure in the media, the business community, and the public.
 As many other investment banks and firms went bankrupt during this period, Blankfein undercut the competition and established Goldman Sachs as the second-largest investment bank in the nation.
 He relied on historically low interest rates to accomplish this feat.
 Lloyd Blankfein has been called one of the most influential people on the planet.